 Sand Screen Selection Laboratory Studies: How to Understand the Results of Retention Tests and What the Variations in Particle Size Analysis Mean

-This course covers the principles and practicalities of different methods of particle sizing, such as why different methods give different results, when these differences are legitimate, and when something may have gone wrong.
-The course is designed to provide attendees with an overview of what is involved in producing such measurements so results can be viewed in a more informed way.
-The different methods of sand retention testing will be discussed (including the inherent problems with such testing) and results interpretation will also be discussed.
+This one-day course covers the principles and practicalities of different methods of particle sizing—why different methods give different results, when these differences are legitimate and when something may have gone wrong.
+The course is designed to provide attendees with an overview of what is involved in producing such measurements so that results can be viewed in a more informed way.
+The different methods of sand retention testing (including the inherent problems with such testing) and results interpretation will also be discussed.
 Finally, a variety of examples for sand control selection and details of how to commission a test matrix which gives meaningful results will also be given to make data interpretation more straightforward from both particle sizing and retention testing.

 Who Should Attend